Published in The Royal Spaniels Magazine fall edition 2012.

 Actually, for much of history, our canine companions were misunderstood and mistreated.
 Being an avid dog lover, I was pierced to the heart by this news.

 How could anyone dislike, distrust, or mistreat one of the most intelligent and loving creatures on earth?

 Frustrated, too, at the unfortunate situations many dogs still live in, I decided to do a little research into the origins of the phrase, man’s best friend.
 What I discovered was a fascinating (yet not so pretty) story about man’s relationship with dog.
 Let’s turn back the pages of history and see how this complex relationship evolved.
 Who knows, maybe with a little digging we’ll find an old bone of wisdom buried there that might help us better appreciate dog–faithfully remaining by man’s side, for better or for worse, for richer, for poorer, in sickness and in health . . . ultimately being dubbed with the elusive title of Man’s Best Friend!

-But first, let’s read an excerpt from a dog’s diary to hear his point of view.
+But first, I’d like to invite you to read an excerpt from a dog’s diary which I used my imagination to write, to help us hear a dog’s point of view.
 After all, aren’t there two sides to a friendship?